algorithmica-org/algorithmica/content/english/hpc/arithmetic/newton.md

 }
 ```

-The algorithm converges for many functions, although it does so reliably and provably only for a certain subset of them (e. g. convex functions).
+The algorithm converges for many functions, although it does so reliably and provably only for a certain subset of them (e.g., convex functions).
 Another question is how fast the convergence is, if it occurs.

 ### Rate of Convergence